yffenim/fire_native/README.md

 `r` to reload if nothing is happening after 10 seconds of it loading.

 You will see a terminal message indicating that the bundling is happening if it is loading.

+**Note that some features, such as emailing CSV to yourself, will only work on a real phone.**

 ### Using browser

 Follow the instructions from your terminal.

+Not recommended unless debugging.
+You will have to turn the Logging back in app entrypoint (`App.jsx`)

 # General Troubleshooting